suqld/page-layout-builder/readme.txt

 2. Front-end Preview from Screenshot #1
 3. Widgets window
 4. Front-end Mobile Device Preview from Screenshot #1
+5. Feature Box with Border(New Module)
+6. Feature Box Simple (New Module)

 == Changelog ==

+= 2.0.3 =
+* WP 4.5 compatibility release
+* Added new module [ Feature Box - 2 templates available ] [ Check screenshots ]

+= 2.0.2 =
+* [ NEW ] Now you can create Full Width row using MiniMax
+* Few changes in Frontend Builder
+* Fixed some css issues
+* Fixed row and modules spcing issue

+= 2.0.1 =
+* Fixed a css issue some of users facing in layout insert row
+* Fixed some bug in Row settings spacing

+= 2.0.0 =
+* Updated admin and frontend builder UI to make it more user friendly
+* Optimized code for better performance
+* Fixed media modal issue
+* Added settings to enable/disable plugin Bootstrap CSS/JS when active theme using Bootstrap
+* Added new module 'Notice'

+= 1.9.3 =
+* Fixed image alt tag issue ( It was always set as 'No Image' )

+= 1.9.2 =
+* Fixed an issue related to setting post featured image

+= 1.9.1 =
+* Richtext editor issue in latest WordPress has been fixed ( backend and frotend editor )

 = 1.9.0 =
 * Updated frontend builder look